rackslab/Slurm-web/doc/api.rst

 It returns an authentication token.

-Each method below is a POST method with JSON datas.
-In case when authentication is enabled, it must contain a ``token`` parameter where the token sent by the login must be set.
+Each method below is a GET method with JSON data.
+In case when authentication is enabled, it must contain a token sent as ``Authorization`` request header.

 Cluster
 -------